dcernst/dcernst.github.io/_posts/2012-07-10-quote-by-ralph-waldo-emerson.md

 format: quote
 ---

-The secret to education is in respecting the student.
+<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>The secret to education is in respecting the student.